 Yes it is.
 As noted in RCW 9.46.0323, qualified non-profit organization may conduct enhanced raffles with the approval and supervision of the Washington State Gambling Commission.
 Special Olympics Washington has been approved by the Washington State Gambling Commission to conduct this raffle pursuant to Washington State Enhanced Raffle Rules.

-Yes, a raffle auditor will audit the raffle as well as supervise the Early Bird Drawings, the Multi-Ticket Drawing, the Add-On Drawing, and the Grand Prize Drawing.
+Yes, a raffle auditor will audit the raffle as well as supervise the Appreciation Drawing, Early Bird Drawings, the $100K Add-On Drawing, and the Grand Prize Drawing.

 You may buy as many as you'd like.